aliciawarddev/CSS-Drawings/backlog.md

     - Update the lit wi windows for realism
     - Add slight gradient to building sides: dark on the bottom, lighter on the top
 - Building 6
-    - html structure: cont
+    - Update blueprint: windows to the edge
-    - css structure
+    - update html to reflect that
-    - css styling
+    - update css to reflect that
 - Building 4
     - window borders -> change to only right border
 - Building 3